A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Topological vector spaces

+Indeed, by the universal property of the projective tensor product, the $\lambda_n$ correspond to continuous bilinear forms $B_n\colon E\times F\to \mathbb{C}$.
+Now, if $B_n$ converges pointwise, since $E$ and $F$ are Fr\'echet spaces, by the Banach-Steinhaus theorem (and \cite{Tr} Theorem 34.1) the sequence $(B_n)_{n\geqslant 0}$ is equicontinuous and thus so does the sequence $(\lambda_n)_{n\geqslant 0}$.
+As it is converging on a dense subspace of $E\widehat{\otimes}_p F$, this sequence is therefore converging everywhere.

-Nuclear spaces are a class of topological vector spaces that have many of the good properties of finite dimensional vector spaces.
-For the precise definition of nuclear spaces we refer the reader to [Tr].
+{\em Nuclear spaces} are a class of topological vector spaces that have many of the good properties of finite dimensional vector spaces.
+For the precise definition of nuclear spaces we refer the reader to \cite{Tr}.
 Examples of nuclear spaces are $C^\infty(M)$ or $C_c^\infty(M)$, where $M$ is a real smooth manifold.
-Any subspace and any quotient by a closed subspace of a nuclear space is nuclear (proposition 50.1 of [Tr]).
-A nuclear Frechet space is a Montel space (proposition 50.2 of [Tr]), hence is reflexive.
-Important for us will be the following description of the completed projective tensor product of two nuclear spaces of functions (cf theorem 13 of [Gr1]).
-For all set $S$, let us denote by $\mathcal{F}(S)$ the space of all complex-valued functions on $S$.
+Any subspace and any quotient by a closed subspace of a nuclear space is nuclear (\cite{Tr} Proposition 50.1).
+A nuclear Fr\'echet space is a Montel space (\cite{Tr} Proposition 50.2), hence is reflexive.
+Important for us will be the following description of the completed projective tensor product of two nuclear spaces of functions (\cite{Gr1} Theorem 13).
+For every set $S$, let us denote by $\mathcal{F}(S)$ the space of all complex-valued functions on $S$.
 We shall endow this space with the topology of pointwise convergence.

 \begin{prop}{(Grothendieck's weak-strong principle)} Let $S$ and $T$ be two sets and let $E$ and $F$ be subpaces of $\mathcal{F}(S)$ and $\mathcal{F}(T)$ respectively.
 Assume that both $E$ and $F$ are equipped with locally convex topologies that are finer than the topology of pointwise convergence and that turn both $E$ and $F$ into nuclear LF spaces.
 Then, the natural bilinear map